HarshadNarayane/Gridx/Create-the-simplest-Gridx.md

 It's a good practice to provide a meaningful unique ID for every column, so that you can uniquely refer to a column at anytime, no matter where it is moved or how it is modified.
 If omitted, the grid will use "1", "2", "3", ... as IDs for columns.

 ## c) A cache implementation
-Server side stores and client side store are totally different, so different logics are provided to handle them.
+Server side stores and client side stores are totally different, so different logics are provided to handle them.
 If you are using only a simple client store, like Memory, there's no need to do any lazy-loading stuff.
 So tell the grid what kind of store you are using by providing different cache implementations.

 	//We are using Memory store, so everything is synchronous. var cacheClass = "gridx/core/model/cache/Sync";

-By the way, do forget to "require" this class, the grid won't automatically load it for you.
+By the way, do NOT forget to "require" this class, the grid won't automatically load it for you.

-If you are using AMD style of coding, it's also a good practice to assign the required cache to an argument, and use that argument directly:
+If you are using AMD style of coding, it's also a good practice to assign the required cache class to an argument, and use that argument directly:

 	require([
 		......